 “My mom and I did a walkthrough and everything.
 This is the master bedroom.
 This is the living room.
 I already picked out my sofa set.
 I haven’t bought it yet, but I’ve picked it out.
 It reclines!
 We’ve already started thinking about where we’re gonna get dishes from.
 It’s really coming together so well.
 Perfect timing, too.
 That was my birthday weekend, too.
 It was kinda a birthday gift to me.
 It’s like my house and the special guest.
 It was just so wonderful.
 What a pleasant surprise.
 Just that feeling of being out there, there were 30 people looking at me like when they’re excited to have me here.
 I’m excited for them to be there.
 I don’t know what to say but that y’all built my house!”

 Sweat equity is a crucial part of NOAHH’s homeownership program, however, so NOAHH’s Family Services Department works with every individual partner family to find ways to support, encourage, or occasionally nudge them.
-The homeownership program takes most partners about a year to finish, meaning to reach 350 hours of sweat equity, they need to average about 30 a month.
+The homeownership program takes most partners about a year to finish.

 “She understood completely.
 Everybody wants their weekends.
 She appreciated that I had a plan.
 I wasn’t saying I am falling behind and I don’t know what I’m gonna do.
 I had some plan.
 This is what’s about to happen, so I know I can do better next time.
 I was a couple hours ahead.
 She said, oh you’ll be fine.
 Just come back in January.
 You’re good.
 She was completely understanding about the whole thing.”